thsnyder/Programmatic-seo-generator/README.md

 - The frontend uses Vite for fast development
 - The backend uses Flask with CORS enabled
-- API calls are proxied from frontend to backend during development
+- API calls are made directly to the backend during development
-- Hot reload is enabled for both frontend and backend # Updated Thu Jul  3 16:06:47 CDT 2025
+- Hot reload is enabled for both frontend and backend

+## Troubleshooting

+### Common Issues

+1. **OpenAI API Key Not Found**
+   - Ensure `OPENAI_API_KEY` is set in your environment variables
+   - The app will fall back to template-based content if no API key is provided

+2. **Build Errors**
+   - Make sure all dependencies are installed: `npm install && pip install -r requirements.txt`
+   - Check that Node.js version is 16+ and Python version is 3.8+

+3. **API Timeout**
+   - Vercel functions have a 30-second timeout
+   - For longer content generation, consider breaking into smaller chunks

+## License

+Created by Tom for Files.com